Comparing Regal Rexnord (RRX) & Its Rivals

 |2.40

-Regal Rexnord currently has a consensus price target of $192.00, indicating a potential upside of 34.57%.
-As a group, “General industrial machinery,” companies have a potential upside of 21.12%.
-Given Regal Rexnord’s stronger consensus rating and higher probable upside, equities analysts clearly believe Regal Rexnord is more favorable than its competitors.
+Regal Rexnord presently has a consensus target price of $192.00, suggesting a potential upside of 37.48%.
+As a group, “General industrial machinery,” companies have a potential upside of 23.24%.
+Given Regal Rexnord’s stronger consensus rating and higher probable upside, equities research analysts plainly believe Regal Rexnord is more favorable than its competitors.

 Earnings and Valuation

-This table compares Regal Rexnord and its competitors gross revenue, earnings per share and valuation.
+This table compares Regal Rexnord and its competitors revenue, earnings per share and valuation.

 |Gross Revenue